TazkiyaTech/quran-sdk/README.md

 On startup of your app, create a [QuranDatabase](Android/src/main/java/com/thinkincode/quran/sdk/database/QuranDatabase.java) instance as follows:

     QuranDatabase quranDatabase = new QuranDatabase(myApplicationContext);
-    quranDatabase.openDatabase();
+    quranDatabase.initialise();

 Be sure to pass the application context into the [QuranDatabase](Android/src/main/java/com/thinkincode/quran/sdk/database/QuranDatabase.java) constructor rather than the activity context.
-Also, be sure to call the `QuranDatabase.openDatabase()` method in a background thread since it accesses file storage.
+Also, be sure to call the `QuranDatabase.initialise()` method in a background thread since it accesses file storage.

 ## Accessing Surahs and Ayahs